Identifying interacting pairs of sites in Ising models on a countable set: Introduction

+When the set of sites is not finite, the Ising model is supported by a continuous set of infinite configurations.
+However, from an applied statistics point of view, we cannot observe more than the projection of the Ising model on a finite subset of sites.
 We introduce an estimator for the set of interacting pairs of sites belonging to the finite set we observe.
 This estimator can be informally described as follows.
 For each site $i$ in the observed finite set we estimate the conditional probability of the model in $i$, given the remaining sites in the finite set.
 Then we compare this empirical conditional probability with the empirical conditional probability on the same site $i$ given the remaining sites with the exception of another site $j$, with $j\neq i$.
-If the two conditional probabilities are statistically equal, we conclude that $J(i,j) = 0$.
-By \textit{statistically equal} we mean that the weighted difference between the two empirical probabilities is smaller than a certain threshold value, which depends on the size of the sample and on the number of observed sites.
+If the two conditional probabilities are statistically equal, we conclude that interacting weight between the sites is null.

-The main result of present article is an upperbound for the probability of misidentifying the pairs of interacting sites in this finite set using our estimator.
-The proof of this theorem has two ingredients, which are interesting by themselves.

-The first ingredient is an upperbound for the probability of misidentification for the Ising model with finite range potential.
+The proof of the main theorem has two ingredients, which are interesting by themselves.
+The first ingredient is an upperbound for the probability of misidentification for the Ising model on a finite set of sites.
 This is the content of Theorem \ref{teo:bounded}.
-This theorem applies to the usually considered situation \citep{Ravikumar10, Bento09, Bresler08} where the totality of interacting sites are observed in the sample.
-The second ingredient in the proof of our main theorem is a coupling result given in Theorem \ref{teo:dob}.
-It says that we can couple together an Ising model with infinite range potential and an Ising model with truncated finite range potential in such a way that the probability of discrepancy at a fixed site $i$ vanishes as the set of observed sites diverges to $\Z^d$.
-As a consequence of this result, we are able to bound above the probability of misidentification due to the fact that we are able to observe a finite set of sites, not the entire set of interacting sites.
-The proof of this result uses Dobrushin's contraction method but this result, as far as we know, has not been presented in the literature.
-For a presentation of the contraction method in its original framework we refer the reader to \citet{Dobrushin68}.
+The second ingredient is a coupling result given in Theorem \ref{teo:dob}.
+It says that we can couple together an Ising model on infinite set of sites and an Ising model restricted to a finite subset of sites in such a way that the probability of a discrepancy at a fixed site vanishes as the set of observed sites increases to the entire set.
+As a consequence of this result, we are able to bound above the probability of misidentification due to the fact that we are able to observe only a finite set of sites, not the entire set of interacting sites.
+The proof of this result uses a constructive version of classical Dobrushin's contraction method.
+For a nice presentation of the contraction method in its original framework we refer the reader to \citet{Presutti09}.